Video Lifecycle

 | Engagement stats | Views, likes, comments, shares | Views, likes, comments |

-Both platforms follow the same lifecycle pipeline.
-See Integrations for more details on platform-specific behavior.
+Both platforms follow the same lifecycle pipeline for internal creator posts.
+See Integrations for platform-specific behavior and Tracking & Intelligence for competitor/reference tracking.